 9. Use fragrance-free products.

 People with dry skin tend to also complain of very sensitive skin.
-They say that whatever they apply on their face it tends to react and they are not able to tolerate the products.
+They say that whatever they apply on their face tends to react and they are not able to tolerate the products.

-So don’t use any moisturizer, face wash, sunscreen, or a body lotion that has fragrance in it.
+So don’t use any moisturizer, face wash, sunscreen, or body lotion that has fragrance in it.
 So try to avoid the use of fragrance products and color products in your daily skincare routine.
-Fragrances are notorious for causing sensitivities so you need to dodge it if you have got dry skin.
+Fragrances are notorious for causing sensitivities so you need to dodge them if you have got dry skin.